MikaSukie/HDR/HDR.md

 ## Enforcement, Scope & Practicality

-- **Focus on Commercial Actors:** Regulation should target commercial distributors, major platforms, device manufacturers, and app stores — entities with market power and revenue that can be held to compliance standards.
+- **Focus on Commercial Actors:** Regulation should target commercial distributors, major platforms, device manufacturers, and app stores, entities with market power and revenue that can be held to compliance standards.
 - **Avoid Policing Hobbyists:** Hobbyist open-source forks, private builds, and personal compilations that are not commercially distributed should not be the enforcement targets.
 - **Proportional Remedies:** Penalties should scale with harm and include mandatory remediation, customer restitution, funding for audits, and public reporting obligations.
 - **Supportive Public Funding:** Governments should fund public-interest technology teams to create open, audited reference implementations and educational resources for constrained recommenders and privacy-preserving proofs.